-- In the summer, ideal indoor temperatures range from 73° F to 79° F. In the winter, ideal indoor temperatures range from 68° F to 75° F.
+- In the summer, ideal indoor temperatures range from 73° F to 79° F. In the winter, ideal indoor temperatures range from 68 degrees Fahrenheit to 75 degrees Fahrenheit

 - Use an air conditioner (PDF) or dehumidifier on hot and humid days and open the windows on cool or dry days.
+High humidity levels can lead to mold growth.
 Humidity levels should be between 30% and 60%.
-High humidity levels can lead to mold growth.
+You can measure this with an inexpensive humidity and temperature monitor from your local hardware store.